 The first and foremost thing is that you should be absolutely clear in your mind about the need for which you are buying the 35mm slide scanner and your budget to not be in a daze when you hit the market.
 If you require a 35mm slide scanner to scan slides and negatives, go for the dedicated slide scanner.
 The other variant is the multi-purpose flatbed slide scanner with which you can also scan documents and developed photos.

-You will find a variety of models of various price ranges of different brands like Cannon, HP, Kodak, Nikon, Epson, Microtek, Polaroid, Leaf, Minolta, Olympus, etc. But the need is not to fall for either a very famous brand on one side or a very cheap product on the other.
+You will find various models of various price ranges of different brands like Cannon, HP, Kodak, Nikon, Epson, Microtek, Polaroid, Leaf, Minolta, Olympus, etc. But the need is not to fall for either a very famous brand on one side or a very cheap product on the other.
 Rather, concentrate and do a full-scale survey of the market is the feat you are getting within your stipulated budget.
 Also, look for the product reviews and the quality of service it has delivered over the years.
-The resolution aspect is particularly important.
+The resolution aspect is essential.